Skyscanner/Dixie/README.md

 [![Build Status](https://travis-ci.org/Skyscanner/Dixie.svg)](https://travis-ci.org/Skyscanner/Dixie)

+##Installation
+[CocoaPods](https://cocoapods.org) is the recommended way to add Dixie to your project.

+- Add Dixie to your Podfile

+	`pod 'Dixie'`
+- Install/update pod(s)

+	`pod install`

+- Include DixieHeaders.h where you would like to use Dixie

+	`#import <DixieHeaders.h>`

+##Non-CocoaPods Installation
+You can add Dixie without CocoaPods to your project if you download the Dixie project and add it manually to your project.
+Don't forget to add the project path into the Header Search Path.

+You can see an example for this integration in the [Example app](https://github.com/Skyscanner/Dixie#example-app)

 ##Usage
 First define which method on which class the change should be applied to, and its new behaviour.
 You can do this by creating a `DixieProfileEntry`: